What is Future Pacing?

 - What state(s) would I like them to be in at the end of the meeting?

 - What’s something small I would like them to do at the end of the meeting?
 (Small does not mean unimportant, it may be small and essential, such as signing a contract)

 - What’s the very best way I can end the meeting in these three situations: 1) all have gone well, 2) I haven’t got a view on how it’s gone, and 3) it’s gone wrong?
 (This may sound counterproductive, but rehearsing what we’ll do however the meeting goes is exceptionally empowering.)

 - What are the critical milestones in guiding the meeting from the start to a successful outcome?

 To prepare for an athletics race, it can be helpful to ask these questions first:

 - What state(s) will be best for me at the start of the race?

 - To achieve the time I want, what time do I need at the 25% point, 50% point, 75% point and to finish the race?

-- What strategy do I follow if, at these key points I am (a) winning (b) just winning (c) in the top 3? (d) middle of the field (e) last?
+- What strategy do I follow if, at these critical points, I am (a) winning, (b) just winning, (c) in the top 3? (d) middle of the field, (e) last?
 What do I say to myself in each situation?
 What tone of voice do I use?
 What pace?
 What do I see?
 What do I feel?